artdgn/hodl-bonus-pool-dapp/README.md

 ### 💡 The idea

-A HODLing pool smart contract with rewards and penalties.
-"HODL me, I'm scared".

-Incentivising long term holding of tokens together as communities / teams.
-Committed hodlers, "strong 💎 hands" are rewarded from penalties for early withdrawals by the "weak 🧁 hands".
+1. "Strong 💎 hands" (committed hodlers) are rewarded from penalties for early withdrawals by the "weak 🧁 hands".
+2. This incentivises holding by providing an economic incentive to join.
+3. This builds trust in a community / project team by providing a social incentive to "signal" "skin in the game".
+4. Allows holders to earn interest on any token without the downsides of AMMs or exposure to multiple assets.
+5. Can act as soft time lock for communities (e.g. meme coins) and project teams.

 ### 📔 Vague versions plan
 1. v0